 I thought this was quite a mature outlook and so I agreed to look into it further.

 As with every new thing that is suggested or introduced in our house if it’s not allowed in school, well that’s the end of the discussion.

 The school’s rules are not always my rules but they need to be followed if my kids are to stay out of the spotlight in school.

-We checked with school and discovered that if it is discreet, then it is allowed.
-Lip, nose or brow piercings were not allowed but ear cartilage (helix, tragus, snug) and lobe piercings were allowed.
+We checked with the school and discovered that if it is discreet, then it is allowed.
+Lip, nose, or brow piercings were not allowed but ear cartilage (helix, tragus, snug) and lobe piercings were allowed.

 My daughter thought that this was great, she could just go after school and get it done.
 It’s not as simple as that I’m afraid.

 Piercing on a minor (under 18) is not allowed in practically all US states.
-She needed parental consent and most places require parent / guardian to be present with valid ID at the time of piercing.
+She needed parental consent and most places require a parent/guardian to be present with a valid ID at the time of piercing.

 Where is the chosen piercing to be?